Do you wonder how many mealworms your bearded dragon should eat?

-The tougher exoskeleton makes it harder to digest for some bearded dragons (especially babies).
+The tougher exoskeleton makes it harder for bearded dragons (especially babies) to digest.

 It also makes it a little harder to bite and chew.

-It’s the hard shell which has sparked the myth about mealworms.
+Note: It’s the hard shell that has sparked the myth about mealworms.

-Some people believe their tough shells can let some of them survive being eaten, and then the insect will eat itself out from inside of the reptile.
+Some people believe their tough shells can let some of them survive being eaten, and then the insect will eat itself from inside the reptile.